gcardoso89/fireworks-canvas/README.md

 # Fireworks Demo

 ### Requirements
-This demo was developed using Node.js® and the Express (Node.js web application Framework).
+This demo was developed using Node.js® and Express (Node.js web application Framework).
 You need to install node.js to run the app.